vedidev/android-store/README.md

       <meta-data android:name="billing.service" android:value="google.GooglePlayIabService" />
   ```

-3. After you initialize `StoreController`, let the plugin know your public key from the dev console:
+3. After you initialize `SoomlaStore`, let the plugin know your public key from the dev console:

   ```Java
       GooglePlayIabService.getInstance().setPublicKey("[YOUR PUBLIC KEY FROM THE MARKET]");
   ```

 4. If you want to allow the test purchases, all you need to do is tell that to the plugin: